shobrook/redshift/README.md

 You can also use [OpenAI](https://platform.openai.com/api-keys) or other models, including local ones.
 Redshift wraps LiteLLM, which [supports over 100 models.](https://docs.litellm.ai/docs/providers)

+> Note: This is still experimental and likely to be buggy.
+Stable release coming very soon.

 ## Usage

 You can set a breakpoint the same way you would in pdb: